nonplated/backup_linux/readme.md

 ```
 1 1 * * * bash /backup/make.sh >> /backup/cron.log
 ```
-In `cron.log` you will find all backup history.
+In `/backup/cron.log` you will find all backup history.

 ### output in /backup/backup